jgciudad/TemporalContextEMBC24/README.md

 # TemporalContextEMBC24

-## This repository and all sub-repositories with modified implementations are still under construction.

 This is the repository from the paper Ciudad, J. G., Mørup, M., Kornum, B. R., & Zahid, A. N., 2024, Evaluating the Influence of Temporal Context on Automatic Mouse Sleep Staging through the Application of Human Models.
 Accepted to the 46th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC).

 The code is stored in a different repository for each model.